Addiction Treatment for Coast Guard Veterans

-Substance abuse is a significant concern for veterans of all branches of the military, including the Coast Guard.
-At times, it can be hard to determine exactly how many military veterans are struggling with addiction because not all veterans who are struggling seek treatment with the VA and receive a diagnosis.1 However, the VA has reported numbers of veterans entering substance abuse treatment to reflect that it is a very serious issue for this population.
+Substance abuse is a significant concern for Veterans of all branches of the military, including the U.S. Coast Guard.
+At times, it can be hard to determine exactly how many military Veterans are struggling with addiction because not all Veterans who are struggling seek treatment with the VA and receive a diagnosis.1 However, numbers reported by the VA reflect that it is a very serious issue for this population.

 Coast Guard Veterans at Risk

 Drug and alcohol abuse is linked not only to a laundry list of physical complications, problems with job performance, and family conflict, but also to suicide.
-According to the Substance Abuse and Mental Health Services Administration, alcohol abuse is associated with a suicide risk 10x higher than that of the general population.3 An estimated 30% of completed suicides in veterans followed an episode of drug or alcohol use.1
+According to the Substance Abuse and Mental Health Services Administration, alcohol abuse among Veterans is associated with a suicide risk 10 times higher than that of the general population.3 An estimated 30% of completed suicides in Veterans followed an episode of drug or alcohol use.1

 Substance Abuse Warning Signs in Coast Guard Veterans

-There are many signs of substance abuse in Coast Guard veterans that you may acknowledge in yourself or see in your loved one.
+There are signs of substance abuse in Coast Guard Veterans that you may acknowledge in yourself or see in a loved one.
 These signs can include:1

 - Using drugs or alcohol more often or greater amounts than intended.

 - Giving up things that used to be important to you, like sports or hobbies.